oezdfer/gRPCPlayground/README.md

 ## gRPC Server

+The gRPC server runs with a threadpool with 10 workers.

+The gRPC server receives the sent orders by the gRPC clients and replies with a Boolean that the order is received.

 ```python
 python3 grpc_server.py --help
 ```

 ## gRPC Client

+The gRPC clients sends an *Order* by using the protocol buffer to the gRPC server.

 ## Multiple gRPC Clients

+The *multiple* gRPC clients is used to simulate several *gRPC clients*.

+All gRPC clients is based on the same logic.
+They simply send an Order to the gRPC server.

 ```python
 python3 grcp_clients.py --no-of-clients=100000 --count=1000000